ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 	Boolean value indicating if server should tune up its resource usage based on current CPU usage.
     _Default:_ true

+* **Raven/CacheDocumentsInMemory**
+    Enable document caching inside storage.
+Will increase performance, but more memory will be used.
+    _Default:_ true

 ### Index settings

 * **Raven/IndexStoragePath**